apache/trafficserver/doc/admin-guide/files/logging.config.en.rst

 The format specification provided as the required ``Format`` entry of the table passed to the format function is a simple string, containing whatever mixture of logging field variables and literal characters meet your needs.
-Logging fields are discussed in great detail in the :ref:`custom-logging-fields` section.
+Logging fields are discussed in great detail in the :ref:`admin-logging-fields` section.

 Flexible enough to not only emulate the logging formats of most other proxy and